Mizette Putallaz · Catalogue 2007

 1. Measurement and classification belong to the physicist, studying the energy of electromagnetic vibrations and the nature of light corpuscles.

-2. Harmonyant chemistry studies the molecular structure of pigments, their conservation and their light resistance.
+2. The chemistry of pigments studies their molecular structure, conservation and light resistance.

 3. The physiologist examines colour’s action on the body — sensations stirred by warm or cold, light or dark tones.